 IT IS TIME TO WIN A STATEWIDE ELK and PRONGHORN TAG!!

 The Colorado Chapter of SCI—Sportsmen for Community—has one license for Elk and Pronghorn Antelope that you can use anywhere in Colorado!
 There are some GIANT bucks and bulls out there and you could be the lucky winner of the tag.
 CLICK HERE to buy some tickets!

-We will draw the winners on June 3rd at the Colorado Springs GET OUTSIDE event that will be held at Memorial Park.
-This event is sponsored by the Colorado Parks and Wildlife, The Colorado Chapter of SCI and the Mike Johnson Youth Hunter Project.
+We will draw the winners on June 3rd at the GET OUTSIDE event that will be held at Memorial Park in Colorado Springs.
+You do not need to be present to win, and non-residents are eligible.
+Winners will be posted on our website on June 4th.
+GET OUTSIDE is sponsored by the Colorado Parks and Wildlife, The Colorado Chapter of SCI and the Mike Johnson Youth Hunter Project.

 If you are on our email list we will continue to communicate with you occasionally to let you know about the different projects we have going on as well as other raffles.
 You can OPT IN for the mailings by going to the top of this website and clicking on mailing lists.
 We are going paperless so this will be the only way that we will let you know about future raffles and registration for events.

 Rifle Sako Finnlight 85 .270 WSM

 Gun Safe and Six Guns